Windsor Castle by bike

-Located in the town of Windsor in Berkshire, this 14th Century castle has been the country residence of Queen Elizabeth II and many royals before her making it the longest occupied palace in Europe.
+Located in the town of Windsor, this 14th Century castle has been the country residence of Queen Elizabeth II and many royals making it the longest occupied palace in Europe.

 You can arrive in Windsor by bike after a River Thames cycle*, passing quaint locks and riverside pubs.